SemanticMediaWiki/SemanticFormsSelect/README.md

 ```
 1. From your MediaWiki installation directory, execute
    `composer require mediawiki/semantic-forms-select:~2.0`
+2. In your `LocalSettings.php`, add `wfLoadExtension( 'SemanticFormsSelect' );`
-2. Navigate to _Special:Version_ on your wiki and verify that the package
+3. Navigate to _Special:Version_ on your wiki and verify that the package
    have been successfully installed.

 ## Usage